-Spread betting arbitrage investment opportunities come about when there are differences in the same financial instrument, across markets or companies.
+Spread betting arbitrage investment opportunities come when differences exist in the same financial instrument across markets or companies.
 This lets traders purchase these instruments for cheaper and sell them for more – all in one go.

-Arbitrage deals snoop out opportunities, from such market inefficiencies, to get no-brainer instant and guaranteed returns.
-Finding these points of arbitrage advantage are challenging because information is widely accessible and well-communicated, so points of inefficiency are small.
+Arbitrage deals snoop out opportunities from market inefficiencies to get instant and guaranteed returns.
+Finding these points of arbitrage advantage is challenging because the information is widely accessible and well-communicated, so points of inefficiency are small.

 Nevertheless, spread betting arbitrage opportunities also unfolds when different companies take differing outlooks on the market when issuing their spreads.

-If successful, the market-maker eats up the expense when the arbitrageur makes this spread bid between two separate companies.
-Once the high end of a spread set by one firm reaches underneath the low end of the other’s spread, the arbitrageur absorbs the difference, as profits.
+If successful, the market-maker eats up the expense when the arbitrageur makes this spread bid between two companies.
+Once the high end of a spread set by one firm reaches underneath the low end of the other’s spread, the arbitrageur absorbs the difference as profits.

-In short, arbitration trailers purchase cheap for one company and sell at a premium to the other.
+In short, arbitration trailers purchase cheaply for one company and sell at a premium to the other.
 Actual market conditions are relevant to how much profit is made.

-There are several different kinds of arbitration, for instance for taking advantage of inefficiencies in currencies, interest rates, stocks and bonds, and other securities.
-Although it may seem a glance spread betting arbitrage is risk-free (guaranteed profit), there are in fact risks involved with this approach, which include transactional, liquidity, and counterparty risks.
+There are several different kinds of arbitration, for instance, for taking advantage of inefficiencies in currencies, interest rates, stocks and bonds, and other securities.
+Although it may seem in a glance that spread betting arbitrage is risk-free (guaranteed profit), there are in fact risks involved with this approach, which include transactional, liquidity, and counterparty risks.

-A few tools can be used in order to mitigate the problems of high leverage used in spread betting.
+A few tools can be used to mitigate the high-leverage problems in spread betting.

 - 📉 Traditional stop-losses: Stop-loss orders mitigate risks by automatically shutting down the trade once the market falls below a set price point.
 For instance, this could be set at 1% of your total investment capital.
 However, execution inefficiencies can lead to the trade closing at a lower point than the trigger, particularly if a market becomes very volatile.